 - Map of Participating Health Homes

-HealthInfoNet is a private compute system for doctors, hospitals, and other caregivers to share medical information.
+HealthInfoNet is a private computer system for doctors, hospitals, and other caregivers to share medical information.

-- Choices Flyer - This flyer explains your choices for sharing health informaiton in your health record with your healthcare providers.
+- Choices Flyer - This flyer explains your choices for sharing health information in your health record with your healthcare providers.